pearls-lab/infini-thor/README.md

 ```
 `--min_step`: Minimum number of steps required for each trajectory; the script continues running until it generates trajectories meeting the minimum step requirement

+`--testset`: Test examples include the synthetic task at the end of the trajectory.
+Run an additional loop to create final synthetic tasks.
+Use this flag to generate valid or test sets.

 Output: Generated trajectories are saved to the `new_trajectories/` directory.

 ## Fine-tuning VLA